Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 potatoes wrapped in foil in a crock pot

 STEP SIX: Place the cover on the crockpot and turn it on high.
-Cook for 5 to 6 hours.
+Cook for five to six hours.

 PRO TIP:

-My crockpot takes about 5 hours on high to get the potatoes to where they are fork tender.
+My crockpot takes about five hours on high to get the potatoes to where they are fork tender.
 Yours may need a little more or less time.
-You can cook on low, expecting about a 7 to 8 hour cooking time.
+You can cook on low, expecting about a seven to eight hour cooking time.

 This recipe can be cut in half if your crockpot is not big enough; my 7-quart was nice and full with these amounts.
 If you reduce the quantities, you’ll have to reduce the cooking time.